Connect with us

 A Need to be Recognized

-Many business owners love what they do and are passionate about their business, so they need to be recognized for the impact they’re making on their communities.
+Many business owners love what they do and are passionate about their business, so they must be recognized for their impact on their communities.
 The world can lead to oversharing.

-Oversharing is simply the wantto have your efforts noticed by the world at large, and, in turn, hopefully, draw more customers.
-Business owners have something to say, and the more people they can reach, the better.
+Oversharing is simply the want to have your efforts noticed by the world at large, and, in turn, hopefully, draw more customers.
+Business owners have something to say; the more people they can reach, the better.

 Sometimes, personal opinions can get mixed in, causing backlash.
 There’s a saying that goes, “no publicity is bad publicity”, so this could be the thought process behind controversial posts such as political opinions.

-The problem business owners run into (especially with political posts) is that there is usually fervent opposition from the other side of things, which can cost the business potential or current customers’ business.
+Business owners face a problem (especially with political posts) because there is usually fervent opposition from the other side, which can cost the business potential or current customers’ business.

 Personal and Business Life

-It can be tough to separate business and personal life, especially if your social media pages are linked.
-Many business owners make the mistake of connecting personal and business accounts, and what gets posted on one is usually seen on the other.
+Separating business and personal life can be tricky, especially if your social media pages are linked.
+Many business owners make the mistake of connecting personal and business accounts; what gets posted on one is usually seen on the other.

-Separating business and personal life is crucial for preventing personal feelings from getting in the way of running a business.
+Separating business and personal life is crucial for preventing personal feelings from hindering business success.

 We’ve all got an older relative who likes to share too much on social media, perhaps not understanding the unspoken “rules” that come with a public page.
-The fact is, some people don’t want to hear about personal things; especially if they’ve come to a page to research a business’s practices or products.
+Some people don’t want to hear about personal things, especially if they’ve come to a page to research a business’s practices or products.

 Imagine you’re considering buying a new product from a brand you’ve heard about.
 It’s supposed to be a high-quality product from a reputable company.
-Still, when you visit the business’s Facebook page, the owner posts all kinds of derogatory things on their page and personal business.
-Would that make you consider the brand further, or log right off the page?
+Still, when you visit the business’s Facebook page, the owner posts derogatory things on their page and personal business.
+Would that make you consider the brand further or log off the page?

-Sharing personal opinions with customers simply isn’t good business, and you’re responsible for maintaining a professional image across all of your social media platforms.
+Sharing personal opinions with customers simply isn’t good business, and you’re responsible for maintaining a professional image across your social media platforms.